TOP-DEVELOPER/ecommerce-maket-place/README.md

 # If the web page does not work need to refresh the page a few times.

-# Wait for the page to load *being deployed on Heoku for free and its size tales long time*
+# Wait for the page to load *takes a long time to load*

 Live site found here: https://amitabh-ecom.herokuapp.com/